carboncopyrefi/carbon-copy-site/content/about.md

 **General inquiries** - If you have questions or just want to say hi, send us an email at hello@carboncopy.news.

 **Socials** - Our X account was recently suspended for no apparent reason.
-We're now [on Farcaster](https://warpcast.com/carboncopy-refi).
+We're on [Farcaster](https://warpcast.com/carboncopy-refi), [LinkedIn](https://www.linkedin.com/company/carbon-copy-news/), and [Telegram](https://t.me/carboncopyrefi).
 Follow us to get ReFi news and other great content directly to your feed.

 **ReFi News Feed** - Get the latest updates from ReFi by plugging into our [RSS feed](https://api.carboncopy.news/feed).